-How much does Guardian Debt Relief cost?
+How does Guardian Debt Relief work?

 How much can I save with Guardian Debt Relief?

 Guardian states that its debt negotiators are typically able to settle accounts for 40% to 60% of their original balance.
 After the settlement fees, this is an average savings of 20% to 40%.